mhwombat/bin/README.md

 ## whe
-A quick script to load all of the Haskell source files and configuration files in the current Stack project into emacs.
+A quick script to load all of the Haskell source files and configuration files in the current project into emacs.